 Valentines Day 2005 was a key date in the history of the movie business.
 It was the day that Chad Hurley, Steve Chen and Jawed Karim registered the name youtube.com.
 See their registration on who.is.com.
 The movie business, and especially film distribution, has not been the same since.

-The last ten years has seen a host of additional changes.
+The intervening years has seen a host of additional changes.

 Digital technology has made it possible for films to be shot and edited (even with dazzling special effects) for minuscule budgets.
 Entire feature length films can be made for the cost of the catering budget in a traditionally funded and produced industry movie.

 The Blair Witch Project and Paranormal Activity demonstrated how the internet could be used to market a film using viral marketing techniques, techniques that were in their infancy in 1999.
 Orin Pelli’s Paranormal Activity also used a viral campaign, this time financed by Paramount, to turn a small ”no Budget” movie into a runaway box office success.